The SpongeBob SquarePants Movie: Filming

 The film features live-action scenes directed by Mark Osborne in Santa Monica, California.
-The ship used during the 30-second opening featuring the pirates singing the theme song was the Bounty, a 180 ft-long, enlarged reconstruction of the 1787 Royal Navy sailing ship HMS Bounty built for Mutiny on the Bounty (1962).
-The ship appeared in a number of other films, including Treasure Island (1999), Pirates of the Caribbean: Dead Man's Chest (2006), and Pirates of the Caribbean: At World's End (2007).
-In film trailers, live-action scenes were taken from Das Boot (1981), The Hunt for Red October (1990), and U-571 (2000).
+The ship used during the 30-second opening featuring the pirates singing the theme song was the Bounty, a 180 ft, enlarged reconstruction of the 1787 Royal Navy sailing ship HMS Bounty built for Mutiny on the Bounty (1962).
+The ship appeared in a number of other films, including Treasure Island (1999), Pirates of the Caribbean: Dead Man's Chest (2006) and Pirates of the Caribbean: At World's End (2007).
+In film trailers, live-action scenes were taken from Das Boot (1981), The Hunt for Red October (1990) and U-571 (2000).

 The crew built a larger-than-life replica of David Hasselhoff as his double in filming the fight scene with Dennis.

-David Hasselhoff made a cameo in the live-action scenes, offering SpongeBob and Patrick a ride to Bikini Bottom.
+David Hasselhoff made a cameo appearance in the live-action scenes, offering SpongeBob and Patrick a ride to Bikini Bottom.
 The scene was originally written before consulting Hasselhoff.
-Hillenburg was pleased with the storyboards; Lead storyboard artist Sherm Cohen said, "He had been wrestling with the ending for quite a while, and finally he was ready to pitch his ideas to some of the other board artists."
-Hillenburg was counting on casting Hasselhoff, and the first question he asked him was "So, do we have Hasselhoff?"
-He replied "No", with a grin.
-Hasselhoff eventually agreed, before seeing the script.
+Hillenburg was pleased with the storyboards; Lead storyboard artist Sherm Cohen noted the positive reaction among the film's storyboard artists after Hillenburg brought up the animatic of the scene.
+Hillenburg and the staff were counting on casting Hasselhoff, who eventually agreed before seeing the script.
 Hillenburg said about the actor, "He's a great guy. ...
 He was great at making fun of himself."

 The crew built a 750 lb, 12 ft replica of Hasselhoff.
 The $100,000 replica was kept at Hasselhoff's home after completion of filming; he has said, "It freaked me out because it was so lifelike, with teeth, when you touch it it feels like real skin."
 Hasselhoff filmed in cold water, where he was pulled by a sled nine yards across the sea.

 In late March 2014, Hasselhoff offered the replica up for auction with other memorabilia collected during his career.
 Julien's Auctions handled the item's sale, which was expected to bring in between $20,000 and $30,000.
 Ultimately, Hasselhoff pulled the item, just a few days before the auction.